vivianwong19/DH110-2021F/assignment07/README.md

 ---

 ![designs with wireflow](DesignsWFlow.png)
 > This is an image of the Figma file showcasing all of the wireflows and how the interface design frames are linked to one another (with wireflows).
-For a clearer distiction of the flows, please reference the Figma file attached above or linked [here](https://www.figma.com/file/1j8qRtvSNIq4P38Ih8IAZZ/DH-110-Assignment-06?node-id=0%3A1).
+For a clearer distinction between the flows, please reference the Figma file attached above or linked [here](https://www.figma.com/file/1j8qRtvSNIq4P38Ih8IAZZ/DH-110-Assignment-06?node-id=0%3A1).

 ## Cognitive Walkthrough
 I conducted two cognitive walkthrough sessions.
 Please find the links to the videos here: